tfpk/lifetimekata/exercises/06_lifetimes_on_impls/README.md

 # Exercise

-In the following code, we chose to use the `'borrow` lifetime, not the `'lifetime` lifetime.
+In the following code, we chose to use the `'borrow` lifetime which affects the reference to the `struct`, not only the `'lifetime` lifetime which comes from the relevant part of the `struct`.

 There are four ways we could implement this code.
 Describe the effect of each of these implementations.
 Specifically: